bronsetn/erlendweb/README.md

 ## https://erlendweb.no

-Made by:

-Erlend Brønseth
-bronsetherlend@gmail.com

 Erlendweb is meant as a portefolio aswell as a place for experimentation with development and design.

+Made by: Erlend Brønseth  --  bronsetherlend@gmail.com

-## To run locally with node:
+## To run locally with NodeJS:

 cd erlendweb